tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/07_step2.md

 ### Article 2

-**SEO-Optimized Title:** The Timeless Secret of Presence: How Ancient Philosophy Shaped Modern Mindfulness
+ The Timeless Secret of Presence: How Ancient Philosophy Shaped Modern Mindfulness

 **Article Body:**